enlacee/update-bitly/README.md

 # Bitly API PATH (code BETA)

-Automatization autoexecute of the file .sh bash each minute.

-The IDEA was to update the URL When my ROUTER CHANGED of yout current IP (because it has a IP PUBLIC but random) So when my Router to reboot is posible that changed to other IP.
-Therefore I will lose my known IP.

-### WRONG
+**PROBLEM:** My current public ip change all time **SOLUTION:** Ceate script for update the URL bitly themelse i will always have access to my House Server

+**TASK:** The function is check if our network has internet
+And if dont have create a varibale call: `UPDATE_API` with value 1
+Useful for next execution of this script Execute the PACTH bitly request.

+## Wrong (i need access by auth 2 for to do this)

 With bitly api rest  WE CAN'T update the field `long_url`
-i realized than when i started to write ( bad practice :( )
+I realized than when i started to write ( bad practice :( )

-### Solution to no update the field: long_url
+## Solution to no update the field: long_url

 For moment only update the Title from ITEM LINK BITLY
 Solution1: Udating the title I kwnon for for anyway that happend when Im away from home.
 Solution2: To send me one mail  with this change

-### Config and execute:
+## Config and execute:

 Set your seft token (create it on your Bitly settings)